 Hotel Taiseikan Hanakajika

-Ahead of time, I planned out the time needed to get from the hotel to the train station in Nagoya, then the train to Odawara station and then from that train station to the hotel.
-Remember this was 2005, before Google Maps could tell you in seconds which train to get on at what time and how to get to the train station.
+I planned out the time needed to get from the hotel to the train station in Nagoya, then the train to Odawara station, and finally from that train station to the hotel.
+Remember this was 2005 before Google Maps could tell you in seconds which train to get on at what time and how to get to the train station.
 Instead, I had all of these notes about travel times planned out on paper.
-At the appropriate time, we asked for directions to the station from the hotel front desk, walked with our luggage to the train station, got our tickets and boarded our train.
+At the appropriate time, we asked for directions to the station from the hotel front desk, walked with our luggage to the train station, got our tickets and boarded the train.

 It was about 15 minutes into the Shinkansen ride that I realized my mistake.
-I forgot to add the time of one of the trains into the schedule and that was going to add at least 60-90 minutes to our travel time.
-If we were checking into a hotel that would have not been a big deal.
+I forgot to add the travel time of one of the trains into the schedule and that was going to add at least 60-90 minutes.
+If we were checking into a hotel that would not have been a big deal.
 However, this was a ryokan where we had a full Japanese style dinner waiting to be served to us in our room shortly after our arrival.
 All the information I had read on the internet and guide books spoke of how the Japanese pride themselves on punctuality and now I made us late because of poor planning.
-The website and information I had from them stated that the last serving time for dinner was 6:30 PM and there was no way we were getting there by then.
+The website and information I had from them stated that the last serving time for dinner was 6:30 PM, and there was no way we were getting there by then.